writethedocs/www/docs/guide/contributing.rst

 * High-level discussions of common tools.

-For help finding where a new set of topics best fit into the rest of the guide, ask in Slack or file a GitHub issue.
+For help finding where a new set of topics best fit into the rest of the guide, ask in Slack, or file a GitHub issue.

 Guidelines
 -----------